Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Performance Evaluation

 \subsection{Applications}

-\textbf{Revenue Maximization.} This application is also considered in~\cite{mirzasoleiman2016fast,balkanski2018non,fahrbach2019non,han2021approximation,cui2021randomized,amanatidis2021submodular,amanatidis2022fast}.
-In this problem, we are given a social network $G=(V,E)$ where each node $u\in\N$ represents a user with a cost $c(u)$, and each edge $(u,v)\in E$ has a weight $w_{u,v}$ denoting the influence of $u$ on $v$.
+\textbf{Revenue Maximization.} This application is also considered in~\shortcite{mirzasoleiman2016fast,balkanski2018non,fahrbach2019non,han2021approximation,cui2021randomized,amanatidis2021submodular,amanatidis2022fast}.
+In this problem, we are given a social network $G=(\N,E)$ where each node $u\in\N$ represents a user with a cost $c(u)$, and each edge $(u,v)\in E$ has a weight $w_{u,v}$ denoting the influence of $u$ on $v$.
 There are also $t$ advertisers for different products; each advertiser $i\in [t]$ needs to select a subset $S_i\subseteq V$ of seed nodes and provide a sample of product $i$ to each user $u\in S_i$ (and also pay $c(u)$ to $u$) for advertising product $i$.
-The revenue of advertiser $i$ is defined as $f_i(S_i)=\sum_{u\in \N\setminus S_i}\sqrt{\sum_{v\in S_i}w_{v,u}}$, which measures the total influence of the seed nodes on the non-seed nodes.
-The goal is to maximize the total revenue $\sum_{i\in [t]}f_i(S_i)$ subject to the following constraints: 1) each node can serve as a seed node for at most $q$ products; 2) the total number of product samples available for each product is at most $m$; and 3) the total seed cost is bounded by $B$ (i.e., $\sum_{i\in [t]}\sum_{u\in S_i}c(u)\leq B$).
-The first two constraints constitute a $k$-system constraint (where $k=2$), which has been demonstrated by \cite{mirzasoleiman2016fast,cui2021randomized}.
+Following \shortcite{mirzasoleiman2016fast,balkanski2018non,fahrbach2019non,amanatidis2021submodular,amanatidis2020fast}, we define the revenue of advertiser $i$ as $f_i(S_i)=\sum_{u\in \N\setminus S_i}\sqrt{\sum_{v\in S_i}w_{v,u}}$ (which measures the total influence of the seed nodes on the non-seed nodes) and define the objective function of the application as $\sum_{i\in [t]}f_i(S_i)$ (i.e., the total revenue of all advertisers). \bl{This function has already been shown by \shortcite{mirzasoleiman2016fast,amanatidis2020fast,balkanski2018non,fahrbach2019non,amanatidis2021submodular} to be a non-monotone submodular function.} We also follow the existing work to consider the following constraints to better model the demands of real-world scenarios: 1) each node can serve as a seed node for at most $q$ products; 2) the total number of product samples available for each product is at most $m$; and 3) the total seed cost is bounded by $B$ (i.e., $\sum_{i\in [t]}\sum_{u\in S_i}c(u)\leq B$).
+The first two constraints constitute a $k$-system constraint (where $k=2$), which has been demonstrated by \shortcite{mirzasoleiman2016fast,cui2021randomized}.
 The third constraint is a conventional knapsack constraint.
-The edge weights are randomly sampled from the continuous uniform distribution $\mathcal{U}(0,1)$, and the cost of any node $u\in\N$ is defined as $c(u)=g(\sqrt{\sum_{(u,v)\in E}w_{u,v}})$, where $g(x)=1-e^{-\mu}$ is the exponential cumulative distribution function and $\mu$ is set to $0.2$.\\ \textbf{Image Summarization.} This application is also considered in~\cite{mirzasoleiman2016fast,balkanski2018non,fahrbach2019non,han2021approximation}, the goal is to select a representative set $S$ of images from $\N$, and the quality of $S$ is measured by a submodular function $f(\cdot)$ capturing its coverage and diversity, i.e.:
+The edge weights are randomly sampled from the continuous uniform distribution $\mathcal{U}(0,1)$, and the cost of any node $u\in\N$ is defined as $c(u)=g(\sqrt{\sum_{(u,v)\in E}w_{u,v}})$, where $g(x)=1-e^{-\mu}$ is the exponential cumulative distribution function and $\mu$ is set to $0.2$.\\ \textbf{Image Summarization.} This application is also considered in~\shortcite{mirzasoleiman2016fast,balkanski2018non,fahrbach2019non,han2021approximation,cui2024fairness}, the goal is to select a representative set $S$ of images from $\N$.
+Following \shortcite{mirzasoleiman2016fast,balkanski2018non,fahrbach2019non}, we use a non-monotone submodular function $f(\cdot)$ that can capture both coverage and diversity of $S$ to measure its quality: